maticnetwork/whitepaper/README.md

 ## Matic Deposit Bridge {#mdb}

-The Matic bridge(s) are part of Delegate nodes that listen to the RootContract events on the mainchain and monitor any token/ether transfer events happening to the RootContract.
+The Matic bridge(s) are part of Block Producer nodes that listen to the RootContract events on the mainchain and monitor any token/ether transfer events happening to the RootContract.
 This bridge is using Matic Network’s famous tool named [Dagger](https://github.com/maticnetwork/eth-dagger.js).
 Once the bridge detects a deposit on the mainchain, it fires a Deposit event on the Matic chain and the user’s Matic address is allocated the deposited amount.

 ### Matic PoS {#mpos}